Skip to content

 Connect Your Agent

-Clonit runs fully standalone.
-Connecting your agent to Clonit Cloud is an optional step that unlocks team collaboration, cross-device access, and snapshot sharing.
-This page walks through the one-time setup: tell the agent where the cloud lives, authenticate, register the agent, and confirm everything works.
+Connecting your agent to Clonit Cloud unlocks team collaboration, cross-device access, and snapshot sharing.
+This page walks through the one-time setup: tell the agent where the cloud lives, authenticate, and confirm everything works.
+(Registering the agent — Step 3 — is itself optional; it’s only for remote management.)

 You need: